-Before finding peer support, you might want to think about whether it’s right for you.
+Before finding peer support, you might want to consider whether it’s right for you.

 Think about how you’re feeling at the moment.
 Could it be difficult to hear about other people’s experiences?
 While it can be helpful to hear how other people have coped, there might be times when it’s triggering or upsetting for you.

 Peer support is very different from the tailored help you might get from your GP or counsellor.
-Remember that you’ll be hearing people’s personal experiences and strategies, and that what worked for them may not be right for you.
+Remember that you’ll hear people’s personal experiences and strategies and that what worked for them may not be right for you.

 Think about what you want to get from peer support.
 Different support groups will offer different things.
 So if you don’t want to sit and talk about how you’re feeling, try to find a group that offers an activity instead.